thejoshwolfe/yazl/README.md

 Always `stats.mode << 16`.
 This is apparently the convention for "version made by" = `0x03xx` (UNIX).

+Note that for directory entries (see `addEmptyDirectory()`), it is conventional to use the lower 8 bits for the MS-DOS directory attribute byte.
+However, the spec says this is only required if the Version Made By is DOS, so this library does not do that.

 ### Directory Entries

-yazl does not record directories themselves as separate entries in the zipfile metadata.
-Instead, file entries with paths (such as "directory/file.txt") imply the need for their parent directories.
+When adding a `metadataPath` such as `"parent/file.txt"`, yazl does not add a directory entry for `"parent/"`, because file entries imply the need for their parent directories.
-Unzip clients seems to respect this style of pathing, and the zip file spec does not specify what is standard in this regard.
+Unzip clients seem to respect this style of pathing, and the zip file spec does not specify what is standard in this regard.

-Directory entries would be required to archive empty directories (see issue #4).
+In order to create empty directories, use `addEmptyDirectory()`.

+## Change History

+ * 2.2.0
+   * Added `addEmptyDirectory()`.
+   * `options` is now optional for `addReadStream()` and `addBuffer()`.
+ * 2.1.0
+   * Update `fd-slicer` dependency.
+ * 2.0.0
+   * Initial release.